-It is amazing how history concocts and intertwines dates of epic proportion.
+It is amazing how history concocts and intertwines dates of epic proportions.
 31 October has entries for two such persons.
-One a reputed Deputy Prime Minister and Home Minister of indepndent India Sardar Vallabhai Patel and the other being the third Prime Minister of India, Ms. Indira Gandhi.
+One a reputed Deputy Prime Minister and Home Minister of independent India Sardar Vallabhai Patel and the other being the third Prime Minister of India, Ms. Indira Gandhi.
 Today’s date marks the birth anniversary of Sardar Patel and death anniversary of Indira Gandhi.
 A lot of all that is good in India as we see it today can be attributed to Sardar Patel and the other can be attributed to Indira Gandhi.
 There couldn’t be two such diverse personalities who have such impact on India in particular and Indian sub-continent as a whole.

 The Iron Man